Generic Name: abacavir and lamivudine (a BAK a veer and la MIV yoo deen)

 What is abacavir and lamivudine?

-Abacavir and lamivudine are antiviral medicines that prevent human immunodeficiency virus (HIV) cells from multiplying in your body.
+Abacavir and lamivudine are antiviral medicines that prevent human immunodeficiency virus (HIV) from multiplying in your body.

 Abacavir and lamivudine may also be used for purposes not listed in this medication guide.